lezojeda/personal-budget/README.md

 For more details, you can refer to the [documentation](#documentation).

 ## Documentation
 The API is documented using the `swagger-ui-express` package.
 The .json file can be found in the `docs` folder.
-With the project running the documentation can be found in the `/docs` endpoint
+With the project running the documentation can be accessed in the `/docs` endpoint

 ## Testing